abehnan/leetcode/README.md

 # leetcode

-This project is where I store solution of some Leetcode problems I've worked on.
+This project is where I store solution for some Leetcode problems I've worked on.